microsoft/fabricrealtimelab/modules/module06b.md

 ## :loudspeaker: Introduction

 Our goal in this module is to build curated and aggregated data suitable for use in building our dimensional model and in data science.
 With the raw data having a per-second frequency, this data size is often not ideal for reporting or analysis.
-Further, the data isn't cleansed, so we're at risk of non-conformed data causing issues in reports or pipelines where erroneous data isn't expected.
+Further, the data isn't cleansed, so we're at risk of non-conforming data causing issues in reports or pipelines where erroneous data isn't expected.
 These new tables will store the data at the per-minute and per-hour level.
 Fortunately, *data wrangler* makes this an easy task.

 As a refresher, a traditional medallion architecture looks similar to: